Bixal/uswds-design-tokens-guide/language-pages/what-is-a-token.md

 - The value of the pair is set to a default, but it can be changed if needed.

 ## Recommended Resources:
 - Check out the origin of design tokens in this article from Salesforce, [Living Design System: An approach for delivering a consistent design cross-platform](https://medium.com/salesforce-ux/living-design-system-3ab1f2280ef7).
-Salesforce began using design tokens to address the challenges of scaling products and making them easier to change/alter for continuous iterations.
+Design tokens were first used by the design system team at Salesforce.
+They began using design tokens to address the challenges of scaling products and making them easier to change/alter for continuous iterations.
+- For a more in-depth look at tokens and some cool infographics, read Invision's [Guide to Design Tokens](https://www.invisionapp.com/inside-design/design-tokens/).